 You may embed an audio file directly onto your website.
 This allows users to listen to your audio file directly on your website.

-Here is an example of the audio player code.
+Here is an example of the JW Player audio code.